okeeffed/developer-notes/manual/System-Design/Glossary.md

 In most common situations, SQL databases are vertically scalable, i.e., by increasing the horsepower (higher Memory, CPU, etc.) of the hardware, which can get very expensive.
 It is possible to scale a relational database across multiple servers, but this is a challenging and time-consuming process.

 On the other hand, NoSQL databases are horizontally scalable, meaning we can add more servers easily in our NoSQL database infrastructure to handle a lot of traffic.

+#### Reliability or ACID Compliancy (Atomicity, Consistency, Isolation, Durability)

+The vast majority of relational databases are ACID compliant.
+So, when it comes to data reliability and safe guarantee of performing transactions, SQL databases are still the better bet.

+Most of the NoSQL solutions sacrifice ACID compliance for performance and scalability.